 This foundational architecture provides a baseline to help customers use Microsoft Azure in a HIPAA-compliant manner.

-Although the blueprint is designed to be compliant with HIPAA (through NIST SP 800-66) and HITRUST (through the Common Security Framework – CSF), it should not be considered compliant until certified by an externa auditor per HIPAA and HITRUST certification requirements.
+Although the blueprint is designed to be compliant with HIPAA (through NIST SP 800-66) and HITRUST (through the Common Security Framework – CSF), it should not be considered compliant until certified by an external auditor per HIPAA and HITRUST certification requirements.

 Customers are responsible for conducting appropriate security and compliance reviews of any solution built using this foundational architecture.